Red Hen Publications

 Fifty million fans CAN be wrong, you know.
 Easily.

-From the day that “Lord Voldemort” raised his ugly head, (which is now revealed to have been all the way back around the time before JFK was shot) Albus Dumbledore’s primary occupation was as the Headmaster of a School.
+From the day that “Lord Voldemort” raised his ugly head, (which is now revealed to have been all the way back around some time before JFK was shot) Albus Dumbledore’s primary occupation was as the Headmaster of a School.

 His primary duties were to the School.
 Not, except in an advisory manner, to the war effort.
 It was years before most people in the WW had even realized they needed a war effort.
 And nobody ever suggested closing the school because there was a war on.